apache/incubator-hugegraph-doc/content/cn/docs/contribution-guidelines/committer-guidelines.md

 [ Candidate's Current Notable Contributions ]

-His contributions bring the following benefits to the community, helping us in the following ways:
+His/Her contributions bring the following benefits to the community, helping us in the following ways:

 [ Candidate's Contributions and Benefits to the Community ]